riachandra25/Headlines/README.md

 Add accessibility and more tests

-- what would I change about the visual design of the app?
+## What would I change about the visual design of the app?

 The favorite buttons are at the end of each page, may be that can be placed in a way it can always be visible